skuqre/nikke-font-generator/src/pages/update-log.md

 just a note, the rapture list excludes the renames that occurred from the NIER event, as they dont have much visual change (except for White Smith `9810811510911663`)

+also, when looking for raptures, you're gonna need to put `rapture` in your query to make the search look for raptures specifically.

 ---

 <br>